Accessibility Guidelines, Laws and Standards

 - Training and educational materials

-Canada is a signatory to the UN Convention on the Rights of Persons with Disabilities , which establishes the right to access information on an equal basis with others.
-Article 9 specifically addresses accessibility of information and communications technologies.
+Canada is also a signatory to the UN Convention on the Rights of Persons with Disabilities , which establishes the right to access information on an equal basis with others.
+Canada ratified the Convention in 2010, which reinforces its legal commitment to accessibility.